NavyaG-lab/Tech-writer/onboarding/service-exercise.md

  field.
 This will give some visibility on the insertions and you can later use these ids in the query endpoint.

-Running a service is pretty straight forward with [nudev](https://github.com/nubank/nudev).
-First of all in this repo add your service to the `UNFLAVORED` list on `nustart.d/nustart/lein_service.rb` (this is related to the structure we're using in the `components.clj`).
+Running a service is pretty straightforward with [nudev](https://github.com/nubank/nudev).
+First of all, in this repo add your service to the `UNFLAVORED` list on `nustart.d/nustart/lein_service.rb` (this is related to the structure we're using in the `components.clj`).

 Before running any service you need to ensure the dependencies of the service are up.
 Running `dev-env-compose up -d` on a terminal starts a Kafka, Datomic, Redis and Zookeeper.
 To start your service run `dev-compose up -d service-name`.
 To see the logs run `dev-compose logs -f service-name`.